Feeds vs. Sync

 Breakdown of Options

-The "All Visible Calendar" option refers to any and all Calendars that you have access to/have been shared and you are able to Feed them.
+The "All Visible Calendar" option refers to any and all Calendars that you have access to.

 To set up the calendar feed, follow the instructions in the "Viewing Your Clio Calendar in Other Applications" article.